Marc-Joseph Marion du Fresne: Arrival in New Zealand

 Monument to the memory of Marc-Joseph Marion du Fresne and his party at Te Hue Bay, "Assassination cove".

 Marion sighted New Zealand's Mount Taranaki on 25 March 1772, and named the mountain Pic Mascarin without knowing that James Cook had named it "Mount Egmont" three years earlier.

 Over the next month, the explorers repaired their two ships and treated their scurvy, first anchoring at Spirits Bay, and later in the Bay of Islands.

 According to Du Clesmeur's Journal, their relations with Māori were peaceful at first; they communicated through the Tahitian vocabulary learned from Ahu-tor, and they befriended many Māori including Te Kauri (Te Kuri) of Ngāpuhi iwi (tribe).
 Nearby natives supplied the French sailors, who had developed scurvy and were on shore in a tent hospital, with daily fish.
 The sailors were also invited to visit local Māori at their pā – a very rare event – and had slept there overnight.
 Māori had shown the sailors where a grove of trees were for masts after one had been damaged.
 Some trees were over 90 feet in height without branches or knots.
 This masting-camp provided a boost to the sailors who had been disheartened by winter and heavywork.
 Māori were equally happy to exchange fish and game with the camp.

 Du Clesmeur made a detailed study of the habits and customs of Māori during this time.
 His notes include observations on matters such as diet, utensils, government, religion, marriage, weapons, crop cultivation, navigation, music, and language.

 However, there were several alarming incidents between the sailors and Māori.
-The mast-yard was raided by the natives during the night on the 6th of June 1772.
+The mast-yard was raided by the natives during the night on 6 June 1772.
 The natives managed to take a single musket and some clothes before a sentinel fired at the group scaring them off.
-The next morning, an officer of the Mascarin set fire to a village and charged the chief with the robbery of a 300lbs anchor, a musket, and a greatcoat.
+The next morning, an officer of the Mascarin set fire to a village and charged the chief with the robbery of a 300 lb anchor, a musket, and a greatcoat.
 The chief, tied to a stake by the officer, refused to admit guilt so Marion ordered the chief to be to be set free and that "in the future a better watch be kept".
 Du Clesmeur, alarmed by these encounters, discussed the incidents with Marion later on, who brushed the concern off as "he believed them [the natives] incapable of hatching any evil enterprise against us" as Marion had been welcomed into a village only a few days prior where the stolen musket, from the masting-camp, had been returned.

 Romantic imagining of the killing of Marc-Joseph Marion du Fresne.